AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/10-roi-tracking.md

 description: Learn about the Business Intelligence insights that help track your return on investment.
 kt: 5737
 doc-type: feature video
-solution: Commerce,Adobe Commerce, Magento Business Intelligence
+solution: Commerce, Magento Business Intelligence
 audience: all
 activity: use
 exl-id: ceef67fa-f2a6-4acb-8eb5-a7571fc1d920